Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## **Cerberus**
 {{< image_gallery images="./cerberus_test_anim_001.webp" >}}

-There are certain rules that are typically followed for the "first boss" in an action video game.
+There are certain rules that are typically followed for the "first boss" in a video game.
 It is not untypical for the first boss to be treated as a glorified tutorial, however, that need not be the case for this guy.
 I want Cerberus to 100% be the first major wall the player has to overcome.

 Intro:
 The player drops into the arena from the previous level and after the player finishes the standard loop of the Catalyst spawning enemies and such.
 The Catalyst will floats quietly above the edge of the arena.
 Rumbling sounds are played and Cerberus's body which has already been visible off in the distance will begin to move.
 A few moments later, a large creature with the body of a snake jets up to the left of the Catalyst, then a second on the right, and finally a third one jets up higher than the others directly behind the catalyst and chomps down on it, A vertical slit eyeball pupil appears on the catalyst and then the fight begins